 Here you can find more details about fees for this course, as well as any funding opportunities available to you for this course.
 Please note that fees relate to the academic year in question and will increase in future years.
 They are subject to confirmation and may change.

-For courses that can be studied part time, the part time fees are for students entering year 1 in 2014/15.
-The fees for students entering year 2 in 2015/16 will be the same.
+For courses that can be studied part time, the part time fees are for students entering year 1.
+The fees for students entering year 2 in the following year will remain the same.
 Fees may increase for students entering years 1 and 2 in future years.

 NB: The Equivalent Lower Qualification (ELQ) fee applies to Home/EU students who already have a qualification at the same level but in a different subject.
 Please contact us if you're unsure whether this applies to you.

 Important: international students from outside of the European Economic Area (EEA) are required to pay a deposit in order to receive a Confirmation of Acceptance for Studies (CAS) from Kingston University.
 This applies to all full-time postgraduate taught masters courses.

 Our Money Matters guide (PDF) provides details on how and when to pay your fees for the 2014/15 academic year.

 It includes information on instalment plans and guidance for employers/organisations if they are paying your fees.
 It also contains useful information on how and where to receive financial advice.